Colon Cancer Risk Factors

 Though colon cancer can develop at any age, your medical history, lifestyle choices, and family history all contribute to your colon cancer risk factors.

 Cancer of the colon, or large intestine, is the third most common cancer in the United States, according to the Centers for Disease Control and Prevention (CDC).
 It is also extremely dangerous: In the U.S., colon cancer is the second leading cause of cancer deaths, claiming on average more than 50,000 lives every year.

 Colon cancer, however, usually responds well to treatment, and, when detected early, tumors can often be removed with few complications.
-Regular testing increases the chances of an early diagnosis, as does knowing your personal risk level.
+Regular testing increases your chances of an early diagnosis, as does knowing your personal risk level.

 Colon cancer can affect anyone, but certain groups are more likely to develop tumors in their large intestine because they have certain colon cancer risk factors.
-To keep yourself safe and healthy, it is important to know what your colon cancer risk factors are.
+To keep yourself safe and healthy, it is important to know your colon cancer risk factors.

 Age risks for colon cancer

 How do you get colon cancer?
 Though colon cancer can develop at any age, your risk increases as you get older, especially once you pass age 45.
 The Colon Cancer Alliance reports that more than 90 percent of cases are in people over age 50.
 The average age for a diagnosis is 68 for men and 72 for women.

 Health risks for colon cancer

 Certain factors in your personal medical history or your family history can increase your risk of developing colon cancer.

-If you have ever developed precancerous growths, known as polyps, in your large intestine, you are more likely to develop colon tumors as you get older.
-You also have a higher risk level if you or anyone in your immediate family, such as a parent or a sibling, has ever had colon cancer or polyps.
+If you have ever developed precancerous growths (polyps) in your large intestine, you are more likely to have colon tumors as you get older.
+You also have a higher risk if you or anyone in your immediate family, such as a parent or a sibling, has ever had colon cancer or polyps.
 The more people in your family who have had growths in their large intestine, the higher your own risk is.